larsks/rhel-osp-upgrade-docs/overview.md

-# Upgrading from Havana to Icehouse: Overview
+# Upgrading from Icehouse to Juno: Overview

 Note that the following holds true for all of the following scenarios: